Where to visit in Cornwall?

 Places to visit Cornwall

-There is so many places to visit in Cornwall.
+There are so many places to visit in Cornwall.
 With an abundance of beautiful towns and quirky villages that are well worth a visit during your stay at our holiday park.

 The county has a long and varied past, too and many of our towns have kept their history, bringing a unique beauty to each visit.